seancorfield/dot-clojure/README.md

 The `:dev/repl` alias uses `load-file` to load the [`dev.clj` file](https://github.com/seancorfield/dot-clojure/blob/develop/dev.clj) from this repo.
 That does a number of things (see the `start-repl` docstring for more details):

 * Starts a Socket REPL server (with the port selected via an environment variable, a JVM property, or a dot-file created on a previous run) -- unless `SOCKET_REPL_PORT=none` which suppresses starting it.
-* If both Portal and `org.clojure/tools.logging` are on the classpath, it patch `tools.logging` to also `tap>` every log message in a format that Portal understands and can display (usually with the ability to go to the file/line listed in the log entry).
+* If both Portal and `org.clojure/tools.logging` are on the classpath, it patch `tools.logging` to also `tap>` every log message in a format that Portal understands and can display (usually with the ability to go to the file/line listed in the log entry); call `(dev/toggle-logging!)` to turn this `tap>`'ing on and off.
 * If Portal 0.33.0 or later is on the classpath, use the Portal middleware with nREPL (if CIDER or nREPL are on the classpath).
 * Starts [Figwheel Main](https://github.com/bhauman/figwheel-main), if present on the classpath, else
 * Starts [Rebel Readline](https://github.com/bhauman/rebel-readline), if present on the classpath, else